 The Group specialises primarily in damages based plaintiff litigation legal services, primarily relating to personal injury.

-The balance of the Financial Year's revenue was derived from other practice areas, including class actions, medical law, dust diseases law and disability and superannuation claims.
+The balance of the Financial Year's revenue derived from class actions and practice areas including superannuation and disability, dust disease and medical negligence.